SolVG/pyCDM/README.md

 # pyCDM
-python scripts for conflict diffusion model
+python and cython scripts for conflict diffusion model